 The PD file directory

 In the terminal, you can navigate the PD’s file structure using bash commands, just as you would on a local machine.
-Any files you would like to save, or persist, must be saved to the directory where the PD is mounted.
+Any files you want to save, or persist, must be saved to the directory where the PD is mounted.
 Anything saved outside this directory is not saved to the persistent disk and will be lost when the PD is deleted.

 - RStudio PDs are mounted to the directory